By James Passin

 Major governments, led by the United States, continue to wrack up ever greater debt loads, while central banks continue to execute “unconventional” monetary policy, such as quantitative easing, causing unprecedented distortion in financial markets, pushing interest rates to zero or even negative levels.
 Rather than using this historically low-interest-rate environment to refinance long-term liabilities and using the proceeds to finance productive investments, major governments are going all-in on financial oppression and fiscal largesse.

-Non-Flat Monetary Systems
+Non-Fiat Monetary Systems

 Gold and bitcoin are both examples of successful non-fiat monetary systems and represent assets that are not someone else’s liability.
 The quiet reemergence of Hard Assets as an asset class is another manifestation of the growing rejection of the Age of Oppression by the ever-growing New Silent Majority.